The Succulent Plant Page goes to Families of Succulent Plants goes to

 Over 300 species of Agave have been described, but only about 200 are currently recognised.
 Most species are monocarpic, although a few can flower several times during their life.
 The flowers are "perfect" with both male and female parts.
 Many species of Agave are bat pollinated and produce musky perfumes as attractants.
 Others produce sweeter odours to attract insects.

 Carbohydrates stored in the core of several species of Agave were fermented by native Americans to make a beverage called pulque which was used in religious ceremonies.
-Distillation of a similar ferment made from the developing Agave flower bud is the basis for modern production of Mescal.
-Only if made from the Blue Agave within Tequila, Mexico can the distillate be called Tequilla.
+Distillation of a similar ferment made from an Agave from this the the developing flower bud has been removed is the basis for modern production of Mezcal.
+Only if made from the Blue Agave within Tequila, Mexico can the distillate be called Tequila.

-Large collections of Agaves can be seen at the:
+Large collections of Agaves can be seen growing outdoors at the:

-Desert Botanical Garden, Phoenix & Boyce Thompson Arboretum, Arizona.
+Desert Botanical Garden, Phoenix and Boyce Thompson Arboretum, Arizona.

 Agave albomarginata

-Agave albomarginata offsets freely but individual rosettes only have a few long narrow, blue-gray leaves up to 3 ft long, marked with bud imprints.
-Leaf margins have white dehiscent borders, small white teeth and gray terminal spines.
+offsets freely but individual rosettes only have a few long narrow, blue-grey leaves up to 3 ft long, marked with bud imprints.
+Leaf margins have white dehiscent borders, small white teeth and grey terminal spines.
 The inflorescence is a spike of greenish-yellow flowers.
 This plant is said to be cold tolerant and may be a variety or horticultural selection of A. lechuguilla.

 Agave americana